SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 4

-Leave Port Neville on an early Ebb tide and head toward the Broken Islands at the mouth of Havannah Channel.
+Leave Port Neville on an early Ebb tide and head toward the Broken islands at the mouth of Havannah Channel.
 Continue up the Channel and transit Chatham Channel.
-Keep the range markers ahead and astern in line to transit easily and successfully.
-Keep an eye out for bears often seen on the shores looking for shellfish.

-In normal years, the marina offers a great happy hour with free prawns; you bring the snacks and your favourite bevy.
+Lagoon Cove Marina is a full-service marina, offering fuel, water, gifts, garbage, hikes propane, power, washrooms, showers and Internet.
+In normal years, the marina offers a great happy hour with free prawns, you bring the snacks and your favourite bevvy.

 Day 5

-You can dinghy ashore to the kayak landing and hike the island.
-This is a sacred burial island of the local First Nations people.
-Please take only pictures and leave nothing but footprints.
-The large depressions in the ground are the remnants of early longhouses.
-This was an important village for the early people of this area.
-If you encounter a local First Nations person, ask permission to walk on their land.
+The large depressions in the ground are the remnants of early long houses.
+This was an important village for early people of this area.
+If you encounter a local first nations person, ask permission to walk on their land.

 Day 6

-Leaving Mound Islet anchorage early makes for a pleasant island-studded cruise on your way up to the now-abandoned village of Mamalilaculla.
-The remains of an old TB hospital are there as well as the remnants of ancient totems on the shore.
-They tell the history of this cherished land, which is the site of the last great Potlatch before the government made them illegal.
+Leave Mound Islet anchorage early for a pleasant island studded cruise on your way up to the now abandoned village of Mamalilaculla.
+The remains of an old TB hospital are there, plus if you are observant, you can still find the remains of rotting totems on the shore that tell of the history of this place.

+This was the site of the last great Potlatch before the government made them illegal.
 If you encounter the caretaker, please ask permission to walk on this ground.
-This is also a bear and cougar country so be noisy when walking or hiking.
+This is bear and cougar country.
 After exploring for an hour or so, up anchor and head north to Echo Bay Marina about 12 nautical miles away.
-In normal years, the marina hosts a happy hour event each day.
-On special days, there are additional events such as pig roasts and pasta nights.

 Make sure you phone ahead to see what is available and reserve your dock space.